-- Make sure that your planned events have been reviewed and approved in advance by senior management and human resources. - Certain activities may be considered inappropriate for your workplace. - FASHION SHOW.
-Work with a local designer or store to showcase the new seasonal or children's fashion line.
-Sell tickets to co-workers to watch other co-workers model the clothing. - FORMAL DRESS DAYS.
+- Make sure that your planned events have been reviewed and approved in advance by senior management and human resources. - Certain activities may be considered inappropriate for your workplace. - FORMAL DRESS DAYS.
 Tired of casual Fridays?
 Dress to the nines instead with prizes for the fanciest dresses and snazziest tuxedos! - GARAGE SALE.
 Have employees clean out their closets and set up a company-wide garage sale to benefit United Way. - GUESS THE NUMBER.
 Fill a jar with x-number pieces of candy, or some other item.
-For a donation, co-workers can guess the correct number to win the item. - ICE CREAM SOCIAL.
+For a donation, co-workers can guess the correct number to win the item - ICE CREAM SOCIAL.
 Perfect gathering idea for a potential United Way campaign presentation. - INTRAOFFICE MINI-GOLF.
 Set up a mini-golf course at the workplace, using slinkies, ramps, "water hazards," sand traps.
 Enter teams and have a mini-golf outing just like one on a real course! - KEY TO THE TREASURE All who submit a pledge form at a certain level get a key to unlock a treasure chest of prizes.
 Only one key opens the chest.